weifang231/weifang231.github.io/_pages/about.md

   - /about.html
 ---

 I'm a graduate student from [School of Statistics](http://stat.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
-My research interest includes Data-Driven Decisions, Financial Machine Learning and Portfolio Optimization.
+My research interests include Data-Driven Decisions, Financial Machine Learning and Portfolio Optimization.

 I am currently seeking for Ph.D. positions in these fields.
 You are more than welcome to contact me if you want to know more about me or collaborate with me.